luminosuslight/pathology-ml-model-training/README.md

-# pathology-ml-model-training
+# Interactive Deep Learning Tool for Cell Segmentation and Analysis
 An tool to enable biologists to train machine learning models for their own pathology images.

 ## Requirements

+* Win / macOS / Linux (cross-compilation for Android and iOS should work, too)
-* latest Qt release
+* Qt 5.14
-* Qt Creator or qmake
+* QtCreator or qmake

-* see luminosus-core project for details
+You also need to create an SSL certificate (core/data/luminosus_websocket.cert and core/data/luminosus_websocket.key).
+Please use the standard commands you can find on the Internet to create those.

 ## Build Instructions